Dalma Gálfi

-Dalma Rebeka Gálfi (born 13 August 1998) is a Hungarian tennis player.
+Dalma Rebeka Gálfi (born 13 August 1998) is a Hungarian professional tennis player.

-On 12 September 2022, she reached her career-high singles ranking of world No. 79.
+On 12 September 2022, she reached a career-high singles ranking of world No. 79.
 On 19 September 2022, she peaked at No. 126 in the WTA doubles rankings.
-Gálfi has won nine singles titles and ten doubles titles on the ITF Women's Circuit.
+Gálfi has won two singles titles on the WTA Challenger Tour as well as nine singles and ten doubles titles on the ITF Women's Circuit.

-Personal life and background
+Early life

-Galfi started playing tennis when she was five years old.
+Gálfi began playing tennis at the age of five.
 Her father had two tennis courts, and he taught her how to play tennis.